|

 The system will respond with a '-' character.

-Type: w (press return) - This writes the changes to disc.
+Type: w (press enter) - This writes the changes to disc.

-Type: q (press return) - This quits the debug program.
+Type: q (press enter) - This quits the debug program.

 *You did remember to make a backup copy of the file before you changed it, right?*